48 Vegetarian Recipes Ready in 20 Minutes or Less

 Cucumber Party Sandwiches

-Cucumber sandwiches are one of my favorite appetizers.
-We have lots of pig roasts here in Kentucky, and these small sandwiches are perfect to serve while the pig is roasting. —Rebecca Rose, Mount Washington, Kentucky
+This is one of my favorite appetizers.
+We have lots of pig roasts here in Kentucky, and these small sandwiches are perfect to serve while the pig is cooking. —Rebecca Rose, Mount Washington, Kentucky

 Cabbage and Rutabaga Slaw